Paper airplane icon

 You’ll gently cruise down the Yarra, taking in the skyline and many of Melbourne’s iconic landmarks.
 Depending on which direction you pick, you’ll head either towards the Docklands or the MCG.
 Many of the boats also include commentary so you can learn a bit more about the city as you go.

-And ok, you can see all of this whilst walking, but these cruises are pretty affordable at about 40 bucks, and great on a stinking hot day where you can sit in the shade, with a breeze in your face instead.
+These cruises are pretty affordable at about 40 bucks, and great on a stinking hot day when you’d rather sit in the shade with a breeze on your face than explore on foot.

 Apparently, you also travel up 88 floors in 38 seconds, so I dunno, if that’s on your bucket list or not, but I guess it’s kinda cool.
 Top marks for efficient lift journeys!